JuliaPOMDP/MCTS.jl/README.md

 The user should define the problem according to the API in [POMDPs.jl](https://github.com/sisl/POMDPs.jl).
 Examples of problem definitions can be found in [POMDPModels.jl](https://github.com/sisl/POMDPModels.jl).
 For an extensive tutorial, see [this](http://nbviewer.ipython.org/github/sisl/POMDPs.jl/blob/master/examples/GridWorld.ipynb) notebook.

+Special thanks to Jon Cox for writing the original version of this code.

 ## Installation

 Start Julia and run the following command: